sourcegraph/checkup/README.md

 	"storage": {
 		// storage configuration goes here
+	},

+	"notifier": {
+		// notifier configuration goes here
 	}
 }
 ```

 Save the checkup configuration file as `checkup.json` in your working directory.

 We will show JSON samples below, to get you started. **But please [refer to the godoc](https://godoc.org/github.com/sourcegraph/checkup) for a comprehensive description of each type of checker, storage, and notifier you can configure!**

 Here are the configuration structures you can use, which are explained fully [in the godoc](https://godoc.org/github.com/sourcegraph/checkup). **Only the required fields are shown, so consult the godoc for more.**